brianstorti/brianstorti.github.io/_posts/2015-10-25-getting-started-with-plug-elixir.md

 In the `Elixir` world, [`Plug`](https://github.com/elixir-lang/plug) is the specification that enables different frameworks to talk to different web servers in the `Erlang` VM.
 If you are familiar with `Ruby`, `Plug` tries to solve the same problem that `Rack` does, just with a different approach.
-Understanding the basics of how `Plug` works will make it easier to get up to speed with `Phoenix`, and probably any other web framework that that is created for `Elixir`.
+Understanding the basics of how `Plug` works will make it easier to get up to speed with `Phoenix`, and probably any other web framework that is created for `Elixir`.

 ### The role of a plug

 You can think of a `Plug` as a *piece of code* that receives a data structure, does some sort of transformation, and returns this same data structure, slightly modified.
-This data structure that a `Plug` receives and returns is called a `connection`, and represents everything that there is to know about a request.
+This data structure that a `Plug` receives and returns is usually called `connection`, and represents everything that there is to know about a request.

 As plugs always receive and return a `connection`, they can be easily composable, forming what is called a *Plug pipeline*.
 Actually,